ESF-Works

 Description

-WAC Performing Arts and Media College began 30 years ago as Weekend Arts College, offering training in the arts for young people from low income families.
-WAC now offers high level professional-standard classes to enable those young people with talent to be in a position to apply to conservatories and specialist training in order to further their education.
+WAC Performing Arts and Media College began twenty five years ago as an initiative to provide training for young people from low income families in the performing arts.
+WAC aimed to offer high level professional standard classes to enable those young people with talent to be in a position to apply to condervatories and specialist training in order to further their education.

-WAC has an accredited training centre for NVQs and works to support the growth of small businesses in the cultural industries, and to facilitate the development of artists' careers.
-WAC has a national and international reputation for innovative ways of teaching and learning, offering access to cutting edge media and arts projects.
-It is involved in a number of strategic research projects and partnerships aiming to influence the development of the education system.
+WAC has a national and international reputation for innovative ways of teaching and learning offering access to cutting edge media and arts projects.
+It is involved in a number of strategic research projects and partnerships aiming to influence the development of education system.

 Round